Azure/azure-quickstart-templates/101-managed-application/README.md

 ## Exploring created Managed Application definition and deploy another application instance

-If you click on application definition in managed application Overview you'll be able to see managed application definition that was used for the application deployment.
+If you click on application definition in managed application Overview, you'll be able to see managed application definition that was used for the application deployment.

 ![](images/ama-amadefinition.png)